larakielcode/project-library-js/README.md

 # project-library-js

-This repository is created in regards to the odin project | the library.
+This branch is solely to release the very basic library no storage app in regards to the odin project.